 - 4 threads over a very affordable price

 Graphics: Radeon Vega 3 | Cores: 2 | Threads: 4 | Base Clock: 3.5 GHz | Turbo Clock: N/A | Socket: AM4 | Graphics Core Clock Speed: 1000 MHz

 Moving down in our list, we have the AMD Athlon 200GE which takes things down a notch and offers a desktop CPU that is just enough to run some low-end games.
 Given the price of the AMD Athlon 200GE, you might think that this CPU’s integrated GPU might not be of any credibility.
 However, like us, you’ll soon find out that there is more to this inexpensive CPU than meets the eye.

 The AMD Athlon 200GE has 2 cores and 4 threads and was mostly intended as a competitor for Intel’s Celeron CPUs.
 There are notable CPUs of equal cores and threads that outperform the AMD Athon 200GE however, this CPU’s price surely takes the cake.
-That being said, it does not support overclocking and has a base clock speed of 3.2GHz.
-This CPU’s cooler is quite subpar as well and was fitted with the thought in mind that there is no overclocking capabilities with the AMD Athlon 200GE.
+However, it does not support overclocking and has a base clock speed of 3.2GHz.
+Moving on, CPU’s cooler is quite subpar as well.
+As such, you can’t overclock it quite well.
 It has support for DDR4 2667 RAM, which is not that impressive in today’s time however, given that this CPU is intended for people who are on a tight budget, we can let it slide.